 Skip the campfire and whip up a batch of S’mores Cookies!
-Made with graham cracker cookie dough, chocolate chips & marshmallow bits, these s’mores cookies taste just like your favorite summer treat so you can have s’mores year round.
+Made with graham cracker cookie dough, chocolate chips, and marshmallow bits (the trick in these cookies!), they taste just like your favorite summer treat.
+Now you can have s’mores year-round!

-Most s’mores cookies around taste like a chocolate chip cookie with some crumbled up graham crackers, chocolate chips and marshmallows thrown in.
+Most s’mores cookies I’ve tried (excluding these, of course) taste like a chocolate chip cookie with some crumbled-up graham crackers, chocolate chips, and marshmallows thrown in haphazardly.
 The marshmallows usually get weirdly melty and goopy, and the crushed graham crackers barely add any flavor at all.

 For my s’mores cookies, I wanted the whole darn cookie to taste like a graham cracker.
 To make that happen, I switched out some of the flour in the recipe for graham cracker crumbs.
-It totally worked, and the cookies had that graham cracker flavor that I adore with all the softness and chewiness of a chocolate chip cookie.
+It worked amazingly well, infusing the cookies with a graham cracker flavor that permeates all of the dough.
+The cookies combine the graham cracker flavor that I adore, with all the softness and chewiness of a chocolate chip cookie.

 For the chocolate, I hit these cookies with a triple dose.
 I added milk chocolate chips to give the traditional milk chocolate flavor of s’mores, hit them with some mini semisweet chocolate chips to keep things from getting overly sweet from the milk chocolate, and then garnished with a broken up Hershey’s bar for nostalgia’s sake.
 Eat the cookies warm for maximum melted chocolate!

-Let me tell you: marshmallows don’t play well in cookies.
+Let me tell you: regular puffy marshmallows don’t play well in cookies.
 I tried making these with mini marshmallows and they melted all over the place.
-I tried putting a big marshmallow inside and while it made the cookie super chewy, it was also weird and didn’t give the effect I wanted.
-So…I went with these little Mallow Bits.
+I tried putting a big marshmallow inside too.
+It made the cookie super chewy and kind of odd – it didn’t give the effect I wanted.
+So…I went with these little marshmallow bits.
 They don’t melt, and they taste just like the little marshmallows you get in a hot chocolate packet.
 They definitely do the marshmallow trick in these cookies.

-Pro tip: use two of these cookies to make a s’more with a toasted marshmallow and more chocolate and I think you’ll probably die and go to heaven.
+Pro tip: use two of these cookies to make the ultimate s’more!!
+With a toasted marshmallow and more chocolate, I think you’ll probably die and go to dessert heaven.

 - Yield: 36 cookies 1x